ruuda/blog/posts/ai-alignment-starter-pack.md

 (for example, for an AI that learns to play chess).
 In other cases,
-where we don’t know how to express the goal formally, we show a bunch of examples of what we want, and in practice the resulting model gives the output we want even on inputs it has not seen.
+where we don’t know how to express the goal formally, we take a bunch of example inputs and outputs, and set “behave like these examples” as the training objective.
+In practice the model learns to give the output we want even on inputs it has not seen.
 Doesn’t this mean that the model is aligned?

 Unfortunately, no.